 What is the cost of an Ultrasound scan of breast implants?

 Many patients will have budgeted for the cost of a breast augmentation procedure and will either pay from their savings or by using one of our medical finance plans.
 Very few patients will have accounted for the cost of having MRI scans of their breasts every 3 to 5 years.
 In our experience, many women express concerns about possible implant rupture much earlier than three years after their procedure, whether from sustaining a possible injury to the breast or from a concern that something does not seem right.

 Patients who have their breast augmentation procedure at Centre for Surgery can now have ultrasound breast implant checks at our Baker Street clinic.
-If you are concerned in any way about the integrity of your breast implants and are worried that they could be ruptured or you think you could be developing capsular contracture, our annual ultrasound breast implant scans will be able to identify any problems.
+If you are concerned in any way about the integrity of your breast implants and are worried that they could be ruptured or you think you could be developing capsular contracture, our ultrasound breast implant scans will be able to identify any problems.
 The procedure itself is quick to perform, does not cause any pain and gives immense peace of mind to patients concerned about possible implant rupture.

 If a breast implant rupture is detected, you’ll be booked in urgently to see your surgeon to talk through the potential options for breast implant removal and breast implant replacement surgery, also known as implant exchange.

 Many patients will have had breast augmentation surgery with a different provider.
 However, you can still book in to have an ultrasound scan with us.
 The cost of the scan would be £600.

 Our treatment philosophy is to provide our patients with the most advanced gold-standard technology available in order to optimise patient outcomes.
 If you are considering breast augmentation surgery for the first time, you are concerned you may have a possible implant rupture, or you were just like the peace of mind through the benefits a normal scan provides, then call us today to book a free no-obligation consultation with an expert practitioner at Centre for Surgery in London.